leon4rd/test/README.md

-## Did you hear about the campsite that got visited by Bigfoot?
-It got in tents.
+## Have you heard about corduroy pillows?
+They're making headlines!